rbeatt/dotnet-training-exercises/DotNet_Training_Exercises_Full.md

 ---

-## Day 9–10: AI Tutorials (Cognitive Search + Vision)
+## Day 9–10: AI Tutorials (AI Search + Vision)

 ### Introduction

-Follow Microsoft tutorials to integrate Azure Cognitive Search skillsets and Azure AI Vision (Image Analysis) with .NET.
+Follow Microsoft tutorials to integrate Azure AI Search skillsets and Azure AI Vision (Image Analysis) with .NET.

 ### The Challenge

-1. Complete the Azure Cognitive Search skillset tutorial (C#, end-to-end): define a data source, skillset, index, and indexer; run the indexer.
+1. Complete the Azure AI Search skillset tutorial (C#, end-to-end): define a data source, skillset, index, and indexer; run the indexer.
 2. Complete the Azure AI Vision Image Analysis quickstart (v4.0): analyse the provided sample images.
 3. Save outputs (JSON or CSV) from both tutorials to the local `results/` folder for review.